/

 THE SHORT ANSWER

 If you have seen those glowing lines of satellites moving across the night sky, you have spotted Starlink.
-It is easy to assume it is a massive telecom company on its own.
-Actually, Starlink is fully owned and operated by SpaceX.
+It is easy to assume it is a massive telecoms company on its own.
+Actually, Starlink is owned and operated within SpaceX.
 If you want to dive straight into the hardware and see how the connection holds up, you can read our full Starlink review for the technical breakdown.

 SPACEX AT THE HELM

-This vertical integration gives them total control over everything from the dish on your roof to the satellites in orbit.
+This vertical integration gives the business much tighter control over everything from the user dish to the satellites in orbit.

 WHY OWNERSHIP IMPACTS PRICING